Xqedii/3D-Text-Display/README.md

 This script allows you to create 3D Texts from BlockBench in-game

 > [!NOTE]
-> A resource pack is required to run
+> Resource pack is required for the text to be displayed correctly

 -----